SheffieldML/GPmat/matlab/readme.txt

 Version 0.11
 ------------

+Release with scripts to recreate results in NIPS paper and at NIPS workshop talk.
 Updated release with correction to Hessian for non-linear response model and modular code for the MAP approximation.
 Removed update of kernel parameters 'Hessian correction'.

 Version 0.1
 -----------